haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/bitbucket-integration.md

 ## Branching
 The Bitbucket集成 cannot create new environments in your project, so you must use the `magento-cloud` CLI tool to [create branches]({{ page.baseurl }}/cloud/env/environments-start.html#getstarted).

-After creating a new environment, you can push the corresponding branch up to your remote Bitbucket repository using regular git commands.
-For example, `git push -u origin <your-branch>`.
+After creating a new environment, you can push the corresponding branch up to your remote Bitbucket repository using regular git commands. 例如， `git push -u origin <your-branch>`.
 Subsequent changes to your branch in Bitbucket will automatically build and deploy the environment.

 ## Remove the integration
 You can safely remove the Bitbucket集成 from your project without affecting your code.